 It is an established middle-class neighbourhood with excellent schools, sensible houses, and efficient public transportation.

-There is plenty for kids to do in this area thanks to the parks, public spaces, and nearby neighborhoods.
+There is plenty for kids to do in this area thanks to the parks, public spaces, and nearby neighbourhoods.
+The crime rate is also relatively low, which makes it quite popular with families.

 5. Notting Hill

-You’ve probably heard of Notting Hill in the past, especially if you are a fan of romantic movies.
+You’ve probably heard of Notting Hill in the past, especially if you are a fan of romantic movies or books.

 This area is also home to the famous Portobello Road Market, one of the hippest markets in London, as well as various festivals and carnivals held throughout the year.

-This affluent district offers families a safe and vibrant place to live, but it also comes with a steep price tag.
+This affluent district offers families a safe and vibrant place to live, but it also makes it one of the most expensive places to live in London.

 Fulham, known for its wealth and prosperity, is located in South West London, within the borough of Hammersmith and Fulham.

-Fulham is now considered one of the most expensive areas in London and offers the public several parks and outdoor spaces.
+Fulham is now considered one of the most expensive areas in London and offers the public several parks and outdoor spaces, along with a lively nightlife.

 It is a popular place for upper-middle-class families, with the average property price being around £1,106,844.

-Richmond upon Thames is located right along the River Thames in South West London, and is one of the most desirable suburbs in London.
+Richmond upon Thames is located right along the River Thames in South West London.
+It is one of the best places to live in South London.

-Also unique to this borough, is the fact that it is home to the largest royal park in all of London.
+Furthermore, unique to this borough is the fact that it is home to the largest royal park in all of London, Richmond Park.
+Richmond Park is around 2,500 acres of pure grassland, trees, and other various landscapes.

-Richmond is just 8 miles (12.9km) from Charing Cross, making its location quite attractive to locals.
+Richmond is just 8 miles (ca. 13 km) from Charing Cross, making its location quite attractive to locals.

-Teddington is one of the most sought-after neighborhoods in Richmond upon Thames.
+Teddington is one of the most sought-after neighbourhoods in Richmond upon the Thames.

 The Sunday Times speaks highly of Teddington, saying it has an “independent high street and a sense of community that’s rare in the capital”.

-In this charming borough, you can find pretty much anything you need:
+In this charming borough, you can find mostly anything you need:

 - Theatres and cinemas